jgeraigery/SpotlightHelp/pages/ConnectSpotlightDiagnosticServer/spotlightds_alarm_federationcommunicationsfailure.md

 ---
-title: Diagnostic Server - Federation Communications Failure Alarm
+title: Diagnostic Server - Federation Communications Failure alarm
 tags: [spotlightds_alarms]
 last_updated: July 29, 2016
 summary: "This alarm is raised by a Spotlight Diagnostic Server in a federation when the Spotlight Diagnostic Server that raises the alarm cannot communicate with the Configuration server."